keithfma/yalebox-piv/README.md

 1. Run `piv_template` to generate an initial parameter file.
 The file is JSON and includes help text defining each of the variables.
-1. Open the `piv_check` script and run it cell-by-cell.
+1. Open the `piv_param` script and run it cell-by-cell.
 Each cell defines and/or test parameters for one PIV step.
 Edit the parameter file as needed.We know this is wierd, but it works well.
 1. Run `piv` to execute the PIV run you have prepared.
 This will take a while.